 Webhook alerts

-Before you start setting up your alerts, you need to:
+Before setting up alerts to create a TradingView Bot, you need to:

-• Make sure your system has LibreSSL installed, this will generate the needed certificate
+- Make sure your system has LibreSSL installed to generate the needed certificate.

-• Enable webhooks support in Gunbot on the TradingView settings page and set a self chosen passphrase to use in alerts, to ensure it is you who sends the alerts that the bot will execute
+- Enable webhooks support in Gunbot on the TradingView settings page and set a passphrase for alerts to confirm the sender.

-• Like with TradingView alerts in email mode, make sure to add one valid pair to Gunbot for each exchange you'll receive alerts on.
-This pair will not get actively traded unless you send alerts for it.
+- As with TradingView alerts in email mode, add one valid pair in Gunbot for each exchange you'll receive alerts on.
+This pair will not trade unless you send alerts for it.

 Use with or without pair cycling

-If you want Gunbot to purely execute incoming webhook alerts, then disable TV_GB and make sure that alerts contain the needed price / amount info to place the intended orders.
+If you want Gunbot to only execute incoming webhook alerts, disable TV_GB and ensure alerts include the required price/amount info to place the intended orders.

-If you want to use Gunbot data to for example protect profits using TV_PROTECTION, then enable TV_GB and add all pairs to your Gunbot config, for which you expect alerts for.
+If you want to use Gunbot data (for example, to protect profits using TV_PROTECTION), enable TV_GB and add all pairs in your Gunbot config for which you expect alerts.

 Easy way to generate valid alerts

-The trading settings page offers a configurator to create alert trading scenarios, it's easiest to use this option and use the exact alerts it generates.
+The trading settings page includes a configurator to create alert scenarios; it is easiest to use the alerts it generates.

 These generated alerts contain the following elements:

-• Password: Used for authentication, ensuring that only authorized users or systems can trigger actions.
+- Password: Used for authentication so only authorized users or systems can trigger actions.

-• Alert Type: Identifies the type of alert, allowing you to differentiate between various events.
+- Alert Type: Identifies the alert type so you can differentiate events.

-• Amount: Indicates the quantity or size of the order to be executed.
+- Amount: Quantity or size of the order to execute.

-• Current Alert Number: Helps keep track of the number of alerts triggered for the same alert type.
+- Current Alert Number: Tracks the number of alerts triggered for the same alert type.

-Your trading strategy isn't restricted to these generated alerts.
-You have the freedom to incorporate additional alerts for example with different order amounts.
+Your strategy is not restricted to generated alerts.
+You can add additional alerts, such as ones with different order amounts.

 Example of generated spot alerts